ceri-num/uv-larm/tutorials/2-move.md

 ## The code

-Next the goal is to create a process connecting a topic and publing velocity as a twist mesage:
+Next the goal is to create a process connecting a topic and publishing velocity as a twist message:

 ```python
 import rclpy